 Can You Buy Novak Djokovic’s Racket?

-If you want to play with a tennis racket with the same specs as Djokovic’s actual racket, then you might find it hard to get your hands on one as it won’t be available from your local tennis shop or online tennis shops like Tennis Warehouse or Tennis Express.
+If you want to play with a tennis racket with the same specs as Djokovic’s tennis racket, then you might find it hard to get your hands on one as it won’t be available from your local tennis shop or online tennis shops like Tennis Warehouse or Tennis Express.

 What Grip Size does Novak Djokovic use?

 Everyone’s hands are different and you need to get the grip size that suits you as playing regularly with a grip size that is too large or too small for you, can lead to issues like tennis elbow.